 The ACS says that because research on the link between soy and cancer is still evolving, much more analysis is needed.
 As it stands, soy doesn’t appear to pose any cancer risk.

 In fact, some studies actually show that soy reduces cancer risk.
 One study from Japan suggests that hormone fluctuations in men who consume soy products daily could protect against prostate cancer.
-Another found consuming soy in conjunction with probiotics could reduce the risk of breast cancer.

 The bottom line: There isn’t substantial evidence that soy definitively increases or decreases cancer risk.